huangli712/ACFlow/docs/src/library/util.md

 # Utilities

-*Provide some utility macros and functions for the ACFlow package.*
+*Provide some utility macros and functions for the ACFlow toolkit.*

 ## Contents